Dima-369/Gira-X/README.md

-Let us pray together to Jesus Christ.

-Let us follow Medical Medium's knowledge to heal this body and drink celery juice.
+Let us pray together to Jesus Christ and let us follow Medical Medium's knowledge to heal our bodies and drink celery juice.

 ---